theqrl-community/faqq/_faq/quantum-computing-is-coming.md

 ## Here's what you need to know

 - NISQ Era devices are on the horizon[^NISQ].
+- Quantum computing is finally on the verge of becoming commercially useful[^COMM].
 - Quantum Computing is developing at a steady pace[^PACE].
 - It presents revolutionary opportunities for AI[^AI], chemistry[^CHEM], materials science[^MATERIALS], finance[^FINANCE], and more.
 - The USA[^USA], China[^CHINA], EU[^EU] and other nation states are investing heavily into quantum computing.